colejarczyk/doc/api/authorization.rst

     Authorization: Bearer eyJhbGciOiJSUzI1NiIsInR5cCI6...

-You can now access any API method you want under /api prefix.
+You can now access any API method you want under the /api prefix.

 Example
 '''''''